JosephIsaacTurner/MCAT_Study/Missed_Questions.md

 **A:** HCO3-, because it is closer to the desired pH.
 Equal concentrations of acid/conjugate base mean pH = pKa (half equivalance point), so shifting the equilibrium further to right requires more conjugate base.

+### Question 18

+**Q:** In their pure liquid states, which would exhibit greater surface tension: Glycerol or phosphatidic acid?

+**A:** Glycerol, because it is capable of hydrogen bonding with itself, while pure phosphatidic acid is not, even though it is charged (h-bonds are probably more important anyway)

+### Question 19
+**Q:** A student performs a titration with a base as the titrant and an acid as the analyte.
+He finds taht the pH at the equivalence point is 8.3, and concludes that he was adding naOH to HF.
+Which of the following observations made during the titration does NOT support his conclusion?
+**A:** To reach the equivalent point, 10 mL of base (0.5 M) was added to 5 mL of acid (.25 M).
+This is too much base to be the equivalence point for that amount of acid.

 ## Organic Chemistry

 ### 1